 Bob Marley Beach, Jamaica

 Just to be extra clear, this isn’t a conventional beach with a special sliver of white sands and turquoise water like those of tourist ads.
 Access to Bob Marley Beach is FREE for the public [at the time of this article], though I wouldn’t take that for granted.
 Each time I’ve visited so far has revealed new improvements such as changing rooms, handcrafted lounge seating, and additions of stalls + bars.
 Fishermen seem to operate from here, supplying and cooking up their catch to visitors.
 A small boat or 2 can sometimes be spotted resting on the shore awaiting the next voyage.
 Besides swimming or grabbing a meal and drink from the on-site shops, visitors may be strolling the beach, stone collecting, surfing, or lyming with friends under shady trees.
-Some visitors may say this secluded shoreline may need some ‘sprucing’, but residents (and I) seem to appreciate their patch of paradise.
+Some visitors may say this secluded shoreline may need some more refined ‘sprucing’, but residents (and I) seem to appreciate their rustic patch of paradise.

 If you’ve been following me for a while you’ve probably picked up that I prefer rivers and waterfalls, but what I love about Bob Marley beach is how “authentic” it feels.
 Driving through an unpretentious area to a shadowy shore of coloured stones and fine sand framed by hills gives this beach character that [in my opinion] many better-known beaches lack.